Skip to contents

 • Lost in the GNN channel when the gate is fully open (rare on real data; the baseline channel still carries tree variation).

-On every real dataset benchmarked in the v0.9.0 campaign the gate closed partially or fully, so share_gnn = TRUE is cheap AND honest.
+On every real dataset benchmarked in the v0.9.0 campaign the gate closed partially or fully.
+This evidence is specific to those benchmark regimes and does not guarantee tree-variance calibration elsewhere.
 Set share_gnn = FALSE if you need exact per-tree model independence.

 Safety floor + share_gnn (v0.9.1.9002+)

 When share_gnn = TRUE with safety_floor = TRUE, the grand-mean baseline mean_baseline_per_col and the three calibrated weights (r_cal_bm, r_cal_gnn, r_cal_mean) are computed ONCE on the reference tree and reused across all posterior trees.
 They are properties of the observed training traits, not of the tree topology.
 Each posterior tree only recomputes the BM baseline; the GNN delta and the three weights stay fixed.
-This preserves the Nakagawa & de Villemereuil (2019) tree-uncertainty integration story without re-calibrating the safety floor per tree, and keeps the shared-GNN speedup intact.
+This preserves prediction sensitivity to the per-tree baseline without re-calibrating the safety floor; it does not establish downstream inferential validity.

 References